SAP-samples/teched2023-AI269/exercises/ex1/README.md

 ## Hands on steps
 AI Launchpad URL - https://aif-int-eu-central-1-aws.ai-launchpad.int.eu-central-1.aif-dev.com

-To access the app, simply click on the link provided above.
-You will be automatically logged in.
-In case you are prompted for credentials, please use the username and password details stored in the system you are using to access this hands-on guide.
-You can find these details in the Home folder under technical-users.
+Click on the above link, you should be logged directly into the app.
+If prompted for credentials provide the username as DL_652F6D2C1B59E6028C215346@global.corp.sap and for password please check with the presenters.

 For this workshop, a connection to aicore has already been established through AI Launchpad.
 To proceed, choose the existing connection named **llm-access** and select the **default** resource group.